With a globally enforceable Unique Selling Proposition USP, following Key Advantages for Investors & Plant Operators becomes possible:

 4. Possible data on the worldwide use of the B-VM process

-Some world B-VM data derived by a project with a 14 MW Motor in the Czech Republic (data can used globally for example to regions like Europe, America, China or single countries or similar, based on the existing waste capacity and its realization; all values only placeholder for the actual values in each location).
+Some world B-VM data derived by a project with a 14 MW Motor in the Czech Republic.
+The data can used globally for example to regions like Europe, America, China or single countries or similar, based on the existing waste capacity and its utilization; but all values are only placeholder for the actual values in each location.

 With an average of 100, - €/t waste, total of 100 Giga €/a is generated.